Certified Peer Specialist

 AFTER I BECOME A CPS, HOW DO I MAINTAIN MY CERTIFICATION?

-After successful completion of the CPS examination, a CPS is required to have a minimum of 12 continuing education units (CEUs) per calendar year.
+After successful completion of the CPS examination, a CPS is required to complete and submit documentation of a minimum of 12 continuing education units (CEUs) per calendar year.
 There are many opportunities to obtain CEUs through workshops, webinars, and conferences.
+Learn more here.